 Student Planned Absences: Planned absences should be given well in advance, with a request for a minimum of two weeks notice whenever possible.
 The student should make every effort to cover their absence by asking if any other students are available for the placement.
-If a student will be gone for an entire day of clinic education or for more than one day, the Request for Release from Clinic form (see Appendix G) should be filled out by the student, clinic supervisor, and then forwarded to the Director of Clinical Education for review and signature.
+If a student will be gone for an entire day of clinic education or for more than one day, the Request for Release from Clinic form (see Appendix I) should be filled out by the student, clinic supervisor, and then forwarded to the Director of Clinical Education for review and signature.
+Copies of this can be obtained from the DCE or student Moodle site.
 The program director/chair can sign if the DCE is unable to do so.
 Please see Viterbo University's overarching attendance policy, found here: